 - 1/8 teaspoon ground black pepper

-- 2 lbs of skinless, boneless, chicken meat, cut into pieces no larger than 2x2 inches
+- 2 lbs of skinless, boneless, chicken meat, cut into 1-inch to 2-inch wide pieces

 1 Preheat oven to 450°F. Pat the chicken pieces dry with paper towels.
 Patting the chicken pieces dry will help the chicken pieces have crispy breading when baked.

-2 In a bowl, combine the minced garlic with the melted butter.
-In another bowl mix together the bread crumbs, Parmesan, parsley, salt, garlic salt, Italian seasoning, and pepper.
-Dip chicken pieces into the garlic melted butter, and then dredge into the Parmesan breadcrumb mixture to coat.
+2 In a small bowl, stir the minced garlic into the melted butter.
+In another bowl mix together the breadcrumbs, Parmesan, parsley, salt, garlic salt, Italian seasoning, and pepper.
+Piece by piece, dip the chicken pieces into the garlic melted butter, and then dredge into the Parmesan breadcrumb mixture to coat.

 3 Place coated chicken pieces on to a 9x13 (or larger) roasting dish.
 Try to leave a little room between each piece.
 (You may need to use more than one roasting pan.)
 Drizzle with remaining garlic butter and bake uncovered 15 minutes, or until chicken is cooked through and juices run clear.
 Note that the chicken will get much more browned on the bottom side than on the top.